Aortic Dissection Repair

 Ask your healthcare provider what types of foods to eat and what types of foods to

-avoid.
-The recommended diet will depend on all of your healthcare needs
+not eat.
+The recommended diet will depend on all of your healthcare needs.

 Keep taking your medicines as prescribed.

-A follow-up appointment will be made to check how you are healing and recovering from
+A follow-up appointment will be made to monitor how you are healing and recovering